Forgiveness: The Misunderstood Virtue

 Most of the passages commanding us to forgive others do not place any conditions on that forgiveness, such as the offender’s repentance.
 Doesn’t this mean, then, that there are no conditions?

 No. We should not assume that every mention of a topic will include everything we need to know regarding it.
 In many cases, seemingly carte blanche statements made in one passage of Scripture are qualified in another.
 For example, Jesus said that if we ask anything in His name, He will do it (John 14:14).
 While that sounds like a blank check for answered prayers, we read in other passages that our prayers must be according to God’s will (1 John 5:14) and cannot be used for our own lusts (James 4:3).
 Similarly, in Luke 16:18 Jesus taught that “everyone who divorces his wife and marries another commits adultery, and he who marries a woman divorced from her husband commits adultery.”
 No exceptions are given.
 And yet, in Matthew 5:32 and Matthew 19:9 Jesus makes an exception for sexual immorality.
 We interpret those passages which lack the exception in light of those that contain it.
 In a similar way, we interpret those passages with less detail in light of those with greater detail.
-As Kevin Lewis wrote, “Other biblical texts that merely mention ‘forgiveness’ as a concept or an objective do not necessarily proffer every aspect of the doctrine of forgiveness.
-As such, they must be read in light of the clear conditions expressed in other passages.”8
+As Kevin Lewis observed, “Other biblical texts that merely mention ‘forgiveness’ as a concept or an objective do not necessarily proffer every aspect of the doctrine of forgiveness.
+As such, they must be read in light of the clear conditions expressed in other passages.”12

 What about the dead?